nikita-salunke4578/nikita-salunke4578/README.md

 - 💬 Ask me about: **Java, Spring Boot, Docker, Microservices, Data Structures & Algorithm, MYSQL**
 - 📫 How to reach me: nikitasalunke960@gmail.com
 - 💡 I love building projects that blend creativity and logic!
-- 🌍 I believe in: _"Don’t feel sad or bad, Be Happy, just focus on your life and do your work."_
+- 🌍 I believe in: _"Don’t feel sad or bad, just focus on your life and do your work."_
 - ⚡ **Fun Fact:** *"I’m a peace-loving nature walker who loves turning code into creativity!"*

 ---